ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 #### Storage notes
 {: #storage-notes-local-ssd}

 * <sup>(*)</sup>Balanced local profiles automatically come with a 100 GB local storage boot disk.
-Then, you can select a second disk (options shown in table above).
-Any additional local disks are optional.
-If you require over 500 GB, then two additional disks are required (for example, 8 cores require 2 x 250 GB of local storage).
+Then, you can select a second disk (options are shown in Table 7).
+Any extra local disks are optional.
+If you require over 500 GB, then two extra disks are required (for example, 8 cores require 2 x 250 GB of local storage).
 *	Maximum local storage is limited by cores.
 *	Balanced local storage is globally available; however, the type of storage (local SSD or local HDD) depends on the data center location.
 *	You can't detach primary or secondary disks.